 When ready, navigate back the to the Site Appearance section on the Administration Panel by clicking on “Administration,” now found in a menu under the username in the top right-hand corner of the screen.

-When the header and footer have been configured as desired, it is time to Activate.
-Activating means that a site’s pages will have the new header and footer, and that "Primer" (i.e. a dataset's landing page will become the front-page experience for datasets moving forward).
-To activate, click the blue Activate button in the Site Appearance section.
+When the header and footer have been configured as desired, it is time to Update.
+Updating means that a site’s pages will have the new header and footer, and that "Primer" (i.e. a dataset's landing page will become the front-page experience for datasets moving forward).
+To update, click the blue Update button in the Site Appearance section.

 Remember, administrators can controls what pages utilize the new header and footer in the General Settings section.

 Once activated, administrators can still make changes, preview, and update their site’s appearance at anytime.
 Just make the changes, Preview, and click the Update button when ready.

 Please note that previewing the site is a temporary change to the site's appearance for community users however you can return to your site's previous appearance immediately if you are unsatisfied with the changes.
 To revert back to your site's previous appearance, you will disable Preview Mode, navigate back to the Site Appearance page, select Cancel button and then the Update button.

 If the Preview and Update buttons are red, this indicates that there is an invalid entry in your Site Appearance configuration.
 Please review these sections before proceeding with the update.